Propagation Networks for Model-Based Control Under Partial Observation: Experiments

 We then consider situations where some of the attributes are unknown and can only be guessed before actually interacting with the objects.
 We randomly add noise of 15\% of the original scale to the attributes as the initial guesses.
 The ``Bias'' bars in \fig{fig:control_quanti} show that models trained with ground-truth attributes will encounter performance drop when the supplied attributes are not accurate.
 However, model-based methods can do online adaptation using the actual output from the environment as feedback to correct the attribute estimation.
 By updating the estimated attributes over the first $20$ steps of the time horizon with standard SGD, we can improve the manipulation performance so as to catch up with the situations where attributes are accurate (bars marked as ``Adapt'' in \fig{fig:control_quanti}).

-We further test whether our model generalizes to new scenarios, where the length of the string is varied between 10 to 20.
+We further test whether our model generalizes to new scenarios, where the length of the rope is varied between 10 to 20.
 As can be seen in \fig{fig:control_quanti}, our proposed method can still achieve a good performance, even though the original \modelshort is only trained in situations with a fixed length 15 (PD has an MSE of 2.72 for generalization).

 \myparagraph{Box Pushing} In this case, we aim to push a pile of boxes to a target configuration within a predefined time horizon (\fig{fig:control_quali_BoxPush}).
 We assume partial observation where a camera is placed at the top of the scene, and we can only observe the states of the boxes marked in red.
 The model trained with partial observation is compared with two baselines: DRL and IN.
-The loss function $\mathcal{L}_g$ used for MPC is the $\mathcal{L}_2$ distance between the resulting scene encoding and the target scene encoding.
+The loss function $\mathcal{L}_{\text{goal}}$ used for MPC is the $\mathcal{L}_2$ distance between the resulting scene encoding and the target scene encoding.

-We evaluate the performance by the Chamfer Distance~\cite{Barrow1977Parametric} between the observable boxes at the end of the episode and the target configurations.
+We evaluate the performance by the Chamfer Distance (CD) ~\cite{Barrow1977Parametric} between the observable boxes at the end of the episode and the target configurations, where for each box in each set, CD finds the nearest box in the other set, and sums the distance up.
 The negative of the distance is used as the reward for DRL. \fig{fig:control_quali_BoxPush} and \fig{fig:control_quanti_b} show qualitative and quantitative results, respectively.
 Our method outperforms the baselines due to its explicit modeling of the dynamics and its ability to handle multi-object interactions.